Vyral/base-template/_posts/2018-08-10-how-to-pay-for-college-tuition-with-real-estate.md

 {% include pullquote.html %}

-**With this information in mind, there are four typical ways that parents pay for college:**
+**With this information in mind, there are four ways people typically pay for college:**

 **1. Parents pay for it with their regular income.** Parents are taxed on their income, so the average degree will end up costing more like $130,000.

-**2. The student works through college to pay for it.** This typically extends how long the student is in college, and increases the likelihood of them dropping out.
+**2. The student works through college to pay for it.** This typically extends how long the student is in college and increases the likelihood of them dropping out.

 **3. Student loans.** Students today are burdened with incredible amounts of debt.